 Bethany mentions Dr. mirian kaufman. transition care, sexuality and disability.

-jen – this was what our non profit was about, transition between your family and family helping with things and transitioning to adulthood. you’re thrust out there into nothing. not a lot of support for how to transition. how to move out on your own? attendant care and health care.
+jen – this was what our non profit was about, transition between your family and family helping with things and transitioning to adulthood. you’re thrust out there into nothing. not a lot of support for how to transition. how to move out on your own? attendant care a

 We talk about people’s fear of giving PWD responsibility over their own health care.